parkerHurst/v8p.me-cli-rust/README.md

 # v8p.me-cli

-a cli tool for encrypting and uploading files for v8p.me
+a cli tool for encrypting and uploading files for v8p.me...BUT IN RUST!!!

 ![demo](https://github.com/user-attachments/assets/dda4d2a2-5ac3-4586-ae47-757c1daee107)